Bob Rock: Work with Metallica

 Metallica were fans of Rock's work on Dr. Feelgood and asked him to produce their fifth studio album, Metallica, commonly referred to as The Black Album.

 The album marked a departure from the band's earlier thrash metal sound and expanded the band's range, at times featuring a slower, softer and more introspective sound, such as on the ballad "The Unforgiven", or on "Nothing Else Matters", which featured acoustic guitar.
 These two songs also offered new vocal territory for James Hetfield, whose previous albums mainly showcased harder, more aggressive vocals.
 Rock told MusicRadar in 2013 "The thing was, James had songs that he actually had to sing...
 He didn't know how to sing – all he did before was yell.
 This was the basis of our friendship.
 I taught him what I knew.
 We took the time to get the record to what they wanted and what I wanted."

-Up until Metallica, the band members were used to recording their parts separately, which were later mixed together.
+Until Metallica, the band members were used to recording their parts separately, which were later mixed together.
 Rock and recording engineer Randy Staub convinced the band to record the lead single "Enter Sandman" while all four performed in the same room.
 Rock's son provided the voice of the child reciting the "Now I Lay Me Down to Sleep" bedtime prayer in the song.